Brothers receive cancer diagnosis 11 months apart, battling it together

 Soon after the first of the new year, Preston was brought to Helen DeVos Children's Hospital in Grand Rapids, Mich., where he underwent surgery to remove his thyroid and lymph nodes.

-"The moment I was given the diagnosis, I knew I would be this because I have watched my Brother's battle for the last year," said Preston from his hospital bed.
+"The moment I was given the diagnosis, I knew I would beat this because I have watched my brother's battle for the past year," said Preston from his hospital bed.
 "I'm not afraid."

 Preston's cancer carries a 95 percent cure rate, and that's what oncologists have told the Rickers.